FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Draw=This appears in various places, including players' profiles and the right-hand side boxes in individual games.
 It should be translated as a noun, NOT as a verb.

-%s players=This is the counter of how many players are connected right now, displayed at the top of every page on lichess.
+%s players=The %s is the counter of how many players are connected right now.
+This message is displayed at the top of every page on lichess.

-Talk about chess and discuss lichess in the forum=The alt text (what you see when you hover the mouse over) of the "Forum" link (http://lichess.org/forum/) at the top of every page.
+Talk about chess and discuss lichess in the forum=The title text (what you see when you hover the mouse over) of the "Forum" link (http://lichess.org/forum/) at the top of every page.

-See the games being played in real time and review past games=The alt text (what you see when you hover the mouse over) of the "Games" link at the top of every page.
+See the games being played in real time and review past games=The title text (what you see when you hover the mouse over) of the "Games" link at the top of every page.
 The page lists games being currently played and also offers the ability to find past games.

 Current games=This is a shorter phrase for "Games being played right now".
 It is what the link at the top that says "Games" links to (http://lichess.org/games).
 Please try to keep your translation as short as possible.